 Bundala NP and Winawela Wewa Bird Sanctuary

 Wetland sanctuaries on the South Coast, comprising beach, lagoon and scrub.
 This is the place to see flamingos – up to 2000 at a time – plus jungle fowl, egrets, spoonbills and lapwings.
-A great day trip from the Southern beaches or Cinnamon Wild.
+A great day trip from the Southern beaches.

 Uda Walawe National Park – 119 sq. miles